-If there are several running processes matching the specified one at the moment when the action is due, you can specify one of three modes
+If there are several running processes matching the specified one at the moment when the action is due, you can specify one of three modes specify an infinite timeout.

 - Wait for Oldest wait until the process launched first from the matching group is finished; - Wait for Newest wait until the process launched last from the matching group is finished: - Wait for All wait until all matching processes are finished.